juj/fbcp-ili9341/README.md

 - `-DBACKLIGHT_CONTROL=ON`: If set, enables fbcp-ili9341 to control the display backlight in the given backlight pin.
 The display will go to sleep after a period of inactivity on the screen.
 If not, backlight is not touched.
 - `-DDISPLAY_CROPPED_INSTEAD_OF_SCALING=ON`: If set, and source video frame is larger than the SPI display video resolution, the source video is presented on the SPI display by cropping out parts of it in all directions, instead of scaling to fit.
 - `-DDISPLAY_BREAK_ASPECT_RATIO_WHEN_SCALING=ON`: When scaling source video to SPI display, scaling is performed by default following aspect ratio, adding letterboxes/pillarboxes as needed.
 If this is set, the stretching is performed breaking aspect ratio.
 - `-DSTATISTICS=number`: Specifies the level of overlay statistics to show on screen.
 0: disabled, 1: enabled, 2: enabled, and show frame rate interval graph as well.
+Default value is 1 (enabled).
 - `-DUSE_DMA_TRANSFERS=OFF`: If specified, disables using DMA transfers (at great expense of lost CPU usage).
 Pass this directive if DMA is giving some issues, e.g. as a troubleshooting step if something is not looking right.
 - `-DDMA_TX_CHANNEL=<num>`: Specifies the DMA channel number to use for SPI send commands.
 Change this if you find a DMA channel conflict.
 - `-DDMA_RX_CHANNEL=<num>`: Specifies the DMA channel number to use for SPI receive commands.
 Change this if you find a DMA channel conflict.